Maxime Chaya: Expeditions

-On May 15, 2006, Chaya, exhausted after his successful summit bid, saw his triumph turn to tragedy as he encountered a dying climber on his way back from the summit of Everest.
-The name of the distressed climber was David Sharp.
-Chaya and his Tibetan Sherpa Dorjee, tried their best to help.
+On May 15, 2006, Chaya, exhausted after his successful summit bid, saw his triumph turn to tragedy, as he encountered a dying climber on his way back from the summit of Everest in a cave in Death Zone, alongside the body of another dead climber known as Green Boots.
+The name of the mortally ill climber was David Sharp.
+Chaya and his Tibetan Sherpa Dorjee, tried their utmost to help, despite the risk to their own lives under depleted oxygen conditions.
 They spent more than an hour next to the stricken climber, whom they did not know, desperately trying to revive him.
-Unfortunately, Sharp was unconscious and frozen from the knees down.
-He did not respond to the oxygen administered.
-Chaya later reported that although very sad of the man's fate, he was confident that nothing more could have been done for him at that stage.
-"He was much closer to death than he was to life."
+Unfortunately, Sharp was unconscious and frozen from the knees down and did not respond to the oxygen administered.
+Chaya, distraught by the man's condition, as evident by the recorded transcripts of his frantic radio calls to basecamp, eventually forced himself to come to terms with the fact that nothing more could have been done for Sharp at that critical stage.
+He reported, "He was much closer to death than he was to life."
+Chaya was deeply touched by David Sharpe's mother, who expressed her gratitude to him and reassured him that she was confident that he had done the best possible for her son, under impossible conditions.

 Chaya subsequently went on to achieve the Three Poles Challenge.
 He reached the South Pole – S90 – unassisted and unsupported on December 28, 2007, after setting off from the Hercules Inlet 48 days earlier with his teammates from Canada, Great Britain, Norway and Switzerland.
 A year and a half later, on April 25, 2009, Chaya and his two teammates from the USA reached the North Pole – N90 – after a 53 days on the ice unassisted.
 He then became the 16th person to achieve the Three Poles Challenge and the 6th ever to achieve both the Seven Summits and the Three Poles Challenge.